jspharenas/docker-cli-commands/README.md

 ### `docker-compose create`

 This command is deprecated.
-Use the `up` command with `—no-start` instead.
+Use the `up` command with `--no-start` instead.

 https://docs.docker.com/compose/reference/create/